Meet the Dean

 Dean Karen Symms Gallagher, PhD

 Karen Symms Gallagher is the Emery Stoops and Joyce King Stoops Dean of the USC Rossier School of Education.
-Under her leadership, the USC Rossier School has risen to #10 among all education graduate schools in U.S. News & and World Report's national rankings.
+Under her leadership, the USC Rossier School is a top-ranked educational graduate school in U.S. News & and World Report's national rankings.
 Its highly innovative masters and doctoral programs prepare educational leaders to be change agents as teachers, administrators, policy leaders and scholars.

 USC Rossier's mission is to prepare leaders to achieve educational equity through practice, research and policy.